-Most visitors to Switzerland have not heard of St Gallen, or pay it little attention (yes, Zurich & Geneva are bigger).
-Hopefully this post will fix that!
+Most visitors to Switzerland have not heard of St Gallen, or pay little attention (yes, Zurich & Geneva are bigger).
+Hopefully, this post will fix that!

 Now, St. Gallen is regarded as a university town that focuses on economic sciences.
-Culture and performance art thrives in this town as well.
-Located between Lake Constance and Appenzellerland enjoys the company of the three close neighours: Germany, Austria, and Liechtenstein.
+Culture and performance art thrive in this town as well.
+Located between Lake Constance and Appenzellerland enjoys the company of three close neighbors: Germany, Austria, and Liechtenstein.
 Visitors can enjoy many trails, hikes, and easy excursions across national borders.